jean-moldovan/instagramjs/README.md

 All requests are made using an access token.
 See [Authentication](https://www.instagram.com/developer/authentication/) for a step-by-step guide on how to obtain a token.

-To quickly get a token for testing purposes, check out our [InstAuth](https://github.com/jean-moldovan/instauth) tool.

 ```javascript
 const Instagram = require('instagramjs')
 const access = new Instagram('access_token')
 ```

+Note: to quickly get a token for testing purposes, check out our [InstAuth](https://github.com/jean-moldovan/instauth) tool.

 ## Global config